iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.howwefeel 5 reviews"/>
 </p>

+> Easy to use and no glitches.<br> :date: __2021-01-15 11:07:21__

+> I like how this app has you do a self awareness check on yourself.
+It ask you the important questions of how do you feel, what worries do you have.
+When I see how I responded to specific questions I'm aware of what I may need to keep an eye on.
+Especially since I'm medically high risk for COVID.<br> :date: __2021-01-14 21:46:51__

+> No feel fo-r I'll.
+Or eel<br> :date: __2021-01-14 15:37:28__

+> Simple survey a day to help give a meal to someone in need.
+To address some of the other reviews about the app not working, I have not had any of those issues.
+If I had I would uninstall and reinstall the app.<br> :date: __2021-01-12 12:30:37__

 > Quick, easy, thorough.
 Feel like I'm helping a little.<br> :date: __2021-01-06 18:34:11__

 > Participating helps me cope with the reality of living in this pandemic,Covid19, especially when i feel powerless to fight this invisible ennemy.
 I can only do my part, hoping that others will do the same.<br> :date: __2021-01-01 17:27:15__